europeana/REPOX/README.md

     Repox uses swagger 2.0 for documenting the REST API of `repox-server-rest-jersey`.
     This profile is bound to the `generate-resources`.
     &nbsp;&nbsp;&nbsp;&nbsp; `generate-resources -Pgenerate-doc`
-    It uses Server integration that dynamically provides JSON at runtime.
-If in any case the json needs to be generated in files, this profile can be used to generate them and the applicable
+    It uses Server integration that dynamically provides JSON at runtime BUT If in any case the json needs to be generated in files, this profile can be used to generate them and the applicable
     url and document locations can be edited in the `pom.xml` of the module.